SteefH/vscode-external-formatters/README.md

 # External Formatters

-This is a simple extension that allows you to define an external program as formatter for your code.
+This is a simple extension that lets you use an external program as formatter for your code.
 This program should take a file's content at `stdin` and outputs the formatted code at `stdout`.

-## Working directory:
+## Working directory

 * When formatting an existing file, the command is run from the directory where the file resides.
 * When the file is not saved yet, the command is run from the root directory